 - transplant rejection (when the body’s immune system attacks an organ after a transplant)

-If your fibrin degradation products level is elevated, you will need to undergo additional testing to determine what is causing your condition.
+If your fibrin degradation products level is elevated, you’ll need to undergo additional testing to determine what’s causing your condition.